jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

   evaluating *S*'s value against the instance, with the "discriminator tag exemption" applied to *I*.

-The list items above are defined to be mutually exclusive.
-For the same instance and schema, only one of the list items above will apply.
+The list items above are defined in a mutually exclusive way.
+For any given instance and schema, exactly one of the list items above will apply.

 For example, the schema: